Read My Lips (Sophie Ellis-Bextor album): Commercial performance

-Read My Lips debuted at number four on the UK Albums Chart with first-week sales of 23,023 copies.
-Although the original ten track edition dropped down and out of the charts over the next few weeks, a twelve track UK edition, released December 2001, peaked at number three in January 2002 following the singles chart success of Murder on the Dancefloor.
-Finally a fifteen-track edition with a considerably revised running order was released in summer 2002 and peaked at number two - 41 weeks after the original edition first charted.
-On 21 June 2002, it was certified double platinum by the British Phonographic Industry (BPI).
-The album had sold 833,968 copies as of January 2014.
+Read My Lips debuted at number four on the UK Albums Chart, selling 23,023 copies in its first week.
+Although the original ten-track edition dropped down and out of the charts over the next few weeks, a twelve-track UK edition, released in December 2001, peaked at number three in January 2002 following the chart success of "Murder on the Dancefloor".
+Finally, a fifteen-track edition with a considerably revised running order was released in summer 2002 and peaked at number two—41 weeks after the original edition first charted.
+The album was certified double platinum by the British Phonographic Industry (BPI) on 21 June 2002.
+As of December 2020, it had sold 842,000 copies in the United Kingdom.